 Under Sarri, Kepa was average at best; he wasn’t awful, he looked promising, but certainly not world class.
-Last season, however, was another story.
+In 2019/20, however, it was another story.

 He had the lowest save percentage of goalkeepers in the league, conceding 47 Premier League goals whilst making just 1.7 saves per 90, the least of any ‘keeper with more than one appearance in the league.

-Though it was not seen as a gamble of sorts when made Kai Havertz their most expensive signing of all time, the fee was seen as exorbitant for a 21-year-old.
+Though it was not seen as a gamble of sorts when Chelsea made Kai Havertz their most expensive signing at the time, the fee was seen as exorbitant for a 21-year-old.

-He grew into things in the latter part of the campaign and it actually doesn't even really matter how he does in the rest of his career with the Blues as he has already written himself into the history books.
+He grew into things in the latter part of his first campaign and it actually doesn't even really matter how he does in the rest of his career with the Blues as he has already written himself into the history books.

 In the Champions League final against Manchester City in 2021, he scored the only goal of the game to bring the trophy back to London, so Chelsea will consider this deal as money well spent indeed.

 1. Romelu Lukaku - £97.7m (From Inter, 2021)

 While it may have seemed odd on paper for Chelsea to spend so much money on a player they once had on their books as a young prospect, the signing of Romelu Lukaku in the summer of 2021 was undoubtedly a statement transfer from the club.

 After dominating Italian football with Inter with 64 goals in 95 games over the course of two seasons and helping the club win their first Serie A title in 10 years, Lukaku returned to English football as one of the best strikers in world football and with a new point to prove.

 He took just 15 minutes into his second debut to find the back of the net, away against Arsenal.